Navigation and Content

 Aggregated data often provides a reliable and accurate source of insights.
 For instance, analyzing all shipments a shipper has dispatched along a particular trade route over a month or quarter can provide invaluable clarity.

-Consider this scenario: a trucking company routinely operates along a specific route for a client, meticulously selecting the shortest and thus most carbon-efficient path.
-However, due to a road construction, drivers may be required to take a detour, significantly elevating the carbon footprint of the client's shipments for several days.
+Consider this scenario: a trucking company routinely operates along a specific route for a client, meticulously selecting the shortest and thus most GHG-efficient path.
+However, due to a road construction, drivers may be required to take a detour, significantly elevating the GHG footprint of the client's shipments for several days.
 Focusing solely on individual shipment data, the client might expend time and resources in identifying optimization strategies.
 Conversely, a broader examination of aggregated data would reveal that under normal circumstances, the chosen route is already highly efficient.

-Measuring the Future Carbon Footprint
+Measuring the Future GHG Footprint

 Finding Alternatives by Using Scenario Analyses

-Achieving Transparency With Carbon Calculation
+Achieving Transparency With GHG Calculation

 Now is Your Turn